How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Background

 My other How-To Guide on building a full-duplex node using 2 low-cost HTs covers my background in engineering, ham radio, and AllStar, and many other details on the history and features of AllStar.
 I recommend reviewing that document for a broader context on the use and design of both radio-less nodes and nodes with radios.
 Each has its advantages, and you can also build a node that does both ie. that has radio(s) as well as speaker and mic jack connections.
-This Guide enables a full-featured node to be built that has outstanding audio quality and no compromises in quality or functionality yet costs less than any other node on the market.
+This Guide enables a full-featured node to be built that has excellent audio quality and yet costs less than any other node on the market.

 History

-AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers and ensures perfect synchronization, even with unpredictable delays that occur over various IP and wireless links.
-It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, Interactive Voice Response menus, support for a wide range of voice codecs, and extensive control and monitoring capabilities via web interfaces, DTMF commands, scripting and macros.
+AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers, even with unpredictable delays that occur over various IP and wireless links.
+It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, support for a wide range of codecs, and extensive control and monitoring capabilities via web and IP interfaces, DTMF commands, scripting and macros.

-When you put an ASL image on a microSD card or flash drive, you're loading GigaBytes of software containing the result of millions of lines of code that make up Linux, Asterisk, ASL, Apache, PHP, SQLite, and the 1,000's of other utilities and programs that come with Linux.
-The power and flexibility of all this is far higher than what you see in typical commercial products such as a modern digital HT.
-Linux, Asterisk and ASL are 100% open-source and free, meaning that not only is it free but that anyone can look at the source code, see how it works, edit it, add to it or improve it.
+An AllStar node is part of a comprehensive system of GigaBytes of software and millions of lines of code that make up Linux, Asterisk, ASL, Apache, PHP, SQLite, and 1,000's of other utilities and programs that come with Linux.
+Linux, Asterisk and ASL are 100% open-source and free, meaning that not only is it free but that anyone can look at the source code, see how it works, modify it or improve it.

 Node Components

-There are several main pieces to an ASL node:
+There are several main pieces to an AllStar node:

-2. A radio interface.
+2. A radio/audio/GPIO interface.
 This usually consists of a small PC Board with a C-Media CM108 or CM119 IC that interfaces to a USB port and provides an audio input, audio output(s), and GPIO lines for PTT, COS, and status LED(s).
-This is referred to as a URI (USB Radio Interface), RIM (Radio Interface Module), or could be called an audio interface or sound card, but due to the presence of hardware IO lines for connecting PTT and COS lines the term URI is more accurate.
+This is usually referred to as a URI (USB Radio Interface), or in the case of a radio-less node a UCI (USB Communications Interface).

 3. A radio-based node would then need an integrated radio as well as some other radio to then talk to the node with, but for a radio-less node only a speaker and mic are needed, or an IAX phone/PC app can be used in which case the node needs no audio interface, mic or speaker and could consist solely of a Mini PC or cloud VM running ASL.

 Smartphone/PC IAX apps such as DVSwitch Mobile (DVSM), iaxRpt and DroidStar can easily connect to a node.
-The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes, is highly recommended, and is free in a limited demo mode or $2 to buy.
-DVSM in Node Mode is a true AllStar node with its own ASL node number but with some limitations.
-VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone or GS Wave can also be used.
-Thus there are multiple ways to talk on an ASL node, through RF, IAX apps, VOIP (SIP) phones and apps, or in the case of radio-less nodes by plugging in a speaker and microphone.
+The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes.
+DVSM in Node Mode is a true AllStar node with its own ASL node number but with some major limitations.
+VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone can also be used.
+Because VOIP phones don't have a PTT button however it is necessary to dial *99 to key up and then # to unkey, which is not nearly as convenient as a real radio or PTT mic.
 See this excellent article on how to set up VOIP phones/apps on AllStar nodes.
 This also covers using ASL's autopatch feature, enabling calls to VOIP phones to be made from a radio.
 This does require port 5060 to be open in the node's iptables (firewall) configuration and forwarded to the node in your router settings.

 AllScan ANR100-NB Netbook Node

 I prefer laptops over netbooks as they have a larger screen, nicer keyboard, more I/O connections and more memory.
-Installing Debian on an old Windows or Mac laptop is a great move.
-Linux and open-source software only get better over time because they are based on open standards and long-term stability rather than usurious business models and planned obsolescence.
+Installing Debian on any PC or laptop is a great move – Linux and open-source software only get better over time due to being based on open standards and long-term stability.

 Audio Requirements

-In nearly all pro audio, recording and broadcast applications some processing is done on voice signals which can include filtering out low and high frequency noise, clicks and pops; compressing the signal to give higher and more consistent average power levels; and limiting to prevent overly loud peaks and distortion.
-Additional techniques can be used to further optimize clarity for a specific voice and application but these are not as applicable to a general node design.
+In nearly all pro audio, recording and broadcast applications some processing is done on voice signals which can include filtering out low and high frequency noise, clicks and pops, compressing the signal to give higher and more consistent average power levels, and limiting to prevent overly loud peaks and distortion.

 Mic Audio Processing

 Consistent audio levels and dynamics are important on any communication network, otherwise users have to make frequent volume adjustments to properly hear everyone.
-This is an issue on AllStar and I recommend that any time you hear someone who is significantly quieter or louder than average – let them know.
-Audio levels are easy to adjust on AllStar and there is no good reason anyone should have improper levels that require everyone else to frequently adjust their volume controls or put up with distorted, clipped, crackly audio.
+This is an issue on AllStar and I recommend that any time you hear someone who is significantly quieter or louder than average – let them know!
+Audio levels are easy to adjust on AllStar and there is no good reason anyone should have improper levels that require everyone else to ride their volume controls or put up with distorted audio.

-A slight amount of compression (eg. a 2:1 ratio) or similar AGC (Auto Gain Control) functionality along with hard-limiting to 0dBFS ensures no clipping of the ADC and a similar sound to high quality radio-based nodes.
-An AGC is essentially a compressor/limiter but usually with a longer release time and may include a gain hold time to provide a more stable gain and more transparent audio.
+Mic audio should have a slight amount of compression (eg. a 2:1 ratio) or similar AGC (Auto Gain Control) functionality along with hard-limiting to ensure no ADC clipping and a similar sound to high quality radio-based nodes.
+An AGC is essentially a compressor/limiter but with a longer release time and may include a gain hold time to provide more stable gain and thus more transparent audio.
 In this application the objective is to move the input range of a typical mic output (which can have 60+dB of dynamic range but with low average power and loud plosives, clicks and pops) to a higher average power level with hard-limiting of any overly loud peaks, ensuring the signal will come through clearly – even in loud environments that may have only 20dB of dynamic range.

 This article on Repeater-Builder.com talks about dynamics processing in more detail, proposing an Auto-Gain Control (AGC) controlled by a side-chain signal low-passed between 800~1500 Hz to provide smooth subtle leveling while not significantly affecting the higher frequency content and intelligibility.
 This could be useful not only for radioless nodes but for any node.

 The microphone is the first step in the signal chain of any node and if the audio levels, frequency response and linearity of the mic are bad, there is only so much that can be done to fix it.
 The audio may still sound thin, muffled or tinny, and lack detail and presence.
-In having tested many studio mics, desk mics, and hand mics I have heard only a few hand mics (Icom HM-154T, Motorola HMN10xx and TDN83xx series) that can sound as good as a high quality desk mic (such as the Icom SM-10, SM-50, or Kenwood MC-85) or condenser mic (such as a Rode NT3), but proper dynamics processing can make even average hand mics sound almost as good.
+In having tested many studio mics, desk mics, and hand mics I have heard only a few hand mics (Icom HM-154T, Motorola HMN10xx and TDN83xx series) that can sound as good as a high quality desk mic (such as the Icom SM-10, SM-50, or Kenwood MC-85), higher-end dynamic mic (such as a Sennheiser e935), or condenser mic (such as a Rode NT3), but proper dynamics processing can make even average hand mics sound almost as good.
 As with any radio or audio system, the node will only sound as good as the microphone, thus an important consideration is finding a mic with excellent audio quality at a reasonable price.

 To ensure a radio-less node's audio levels and quality will be on par with even the best radio-based nodes an Analog Devices MAX9814 Mic Preamp & AGC module should be added to provide low-noise mic preamplification, limiting, and a small amount of compression/AGC with attack and release times optimized for voice signals.
 These modules are available for under $3, which is quite a reasonable price for the resulting huge improvement in Rx audio quality.

 The MAX9814 works very well with no audible noise and needs no adjustments other than setting the Gain and AR ratios to the minimum values (tie Gain to 5V, AR to Ground).
-It sounds very clear and hi-fi, providing a nice smoothing out of levels and good limiting without overcompression.
-The module I have has a 220nF timing capacitor resulting in an AGC attack time of 0.5mS and a release time of 265mS.
+It sounds clear and hi-fi, providing a nice smoothing out of levels and good limiting without overcompression.
+These modules have a 220nF timing capacitor resulting in an AGC attack time of 0.5mS and a release time of 265mS.
 The fast attack time provides hard-limiting while the longer release time plus 30ms hold time provides smooth detailed audio that makes optimal use of the dynamic range of the CM1xx ADC.

 I have also tested MAX4466 mic preamp and SSM2167 dynamics processing modules.
 The SSM2167's noise gate threshold is too high and is not adjustable which has a very audible effect where quieter parts of the mic audio are cut out (gated).
 This could be a desirable feature in some cases but with no way to turn it off it's not ideal for general use.
 Thus significant gain is required in front of the 2167 eg. with a MAX4466 preamp to keep the signal above the noise gate threshold, but this results in significant low frequency noise (-20 to -30 dBFS) even with sharp high-pass filtering.
 The output of the SSM2167 is then clear and loud and sounds good, with average levels well above its noise floor, but is significantly overcompressed due its compression region being only 31dB wide after which it goes into hard-limiting.
 I also tested the SSM2166 IC (larger version of the 2167 with more adjustment settings and lower noise gate threshold), which requires more components and does not appear to be available on any low-cost module, and it soon became clear why it is nowhere near as popular as the MAX9814 – the SSM2166 has a lot of noise and audible artifacts, regardless of the settings.